zeroDivZero/notes-jira/notes/administration/project_setup_sop.md

 ## 2. Create Groups

 Helps organize users.
+Make sure to update product access, so added groups can access Jira.

 ## 3. Create Project Roles

 Not always 1-to-1 to users and groups.
+Can specify default members and groups.

 ## 4. Create Permission Scheme

 Specific to project.
+Under **Issues** section.
 Assign project permissions to respective roles.

+May be faster to create from scratch than copying existing and modifying.

 ## 5. Create Project